wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 ### Odd numbers have a middle

-Three doors have a middle one; four don't.
-However, if the three doors form a triangle, it may not be clear which is the middle.
-We can at least say that if a set has an odd number of elements that are arranged "in a line", it has a middle element.
+Three doors have a middle one; four don't.[^1] However, if the three doors form a triangle, it may not be clear which is the middle.[^2] We can at least say that if a set has an odd number of elements that are arranged "in a line", it has a middle element.
 Such an ordering seems to be called a _linear order_ or _total order_.

+## Notes

+[^1]: Even numbers can also be thought of as having two middle elements.

+[^2]: There seems to be a concept of the _geometric median_.
+The geometric median of the three vertices of a triangle is called the _Fermat point_.